StreetCodeAcademy/programming-fundamentals/python-curriculum/Reeborg/Reeborg Lite Reader.md

    else:
     sleep_in()

    #An if/elif statement that always allows you to win at rock/paper/scissors!
+This is helpful when you want to write code that checks for more than two conditions.
    if opponent_picks_paper():
     pick_scissors()
    elif opponent_picks_scissors()